 The total available amount to be distributed per call will be €80,000.

 The programme is supported by Porticus.

-There are 4 application rounds scheduled with an average interval of 6 months.
+Modern Slavery Unveiled will have in total 4 application rounds, with an average interval of 6 months.

-The first application deadline is Thursday 18 March 2021 at 12 pm CET (noon Brussels time).
+The next application deadline is Thursday 16 September 2021 at 12 pm CEST (noon Brussels time).